shampoofactory/bmfont_rs/README.md

 ## Tests

-This crate is equipped numerous tests.
+This crate is equipped with numerous tests.

 Execute from the project root with: